symfony/symfony-docs/routing.rst

                 ->controller('App\Controller\CompanyController::about');
         };

-When a localized route is matched Symfony will automatically know which locale should be used during the request.
+When a localized route is matched Symfony automatically knows which locale should be used during the request.
 Defining routes this way also eliminated the need for duplicate registration of routes which minimizes the risk for any bugs caused by definition inconsistency.